letinbit/alx-system_engineering-devops/0x02-shell_redirections/README.md

 **head**
 This command is used to display the first 10th lines of a file if no parameter is used.
 We can set the numbers of line by using the opption -n and the required number. for example to get the first 14 lines the command will be like *head -n 21 <file>*. head is the opposit of **tail**

+**Combination of head and tail**
+To diaplay the specified line of a text file, we can use both head and tail commands.
+It is a simple mathematical trick. for example to print the third line:- Firat we have to extract the firat three lines from a text file, (this can be done using head command), then print the last one line using tail command.
+Example: to print the third line from below text file
+		A
+		B
+		C
+		D
+		E
+head -n 3 <text> --> this prepare A B and c then use tain -n 1 <text> but now <text> is a standard output comes from the head command. thus C will be displayed.    head -n 3 <text> | tail -1    **It is just apileline**